Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 - Damage: 4d8
 - Accuracy: +1
 - Speed: 9
 - Special: +2 Parry.
-If you successfully parry any weapon with your sai, you may elect to perform the Disarm action as an Interrupt against your opponent as a Stamina 12 action, using your parry roll as your attack roll for the disarm.
+After you successfully parry any non-Large weapon with your sai, you may elect to perform the Disarm action as an Interrupt against your opponent as a Stamina 12 action, using your parry roll as your attack roll for the disarm.
 If you successfully Disarm your opponent in this way, you can elect to catch their weapon in your other hand rather than send it flying, so long as you aren't holding anything in it already.

 ###### Tetsubo (Large, Blunt, Polearm, Two-Handed)
 Rarely used among ninja, except ones who want to demonstrate how overpoweringly strong they are, the tetsubo is a large wooden pole, often with iron studs on the business end.